safinaskar/gavin/README-EN.markdown

 * If you want to build only Gavin, type `make gavin`
 * The most simple way to run Gavin is Qemu.
 At first try to use Qemu, then - other methods
-* To boot from Qemu type `qemu -kernel /path/to/kernel -initrd /path/to/fs.tar /dev/null` (of course, you need to build Gavin first)
+* To boot from Qemu type `qemu -m 256 -kernel /path/to/kernel -initrd /path/to/fs.tar /dev/null` (of course, you need to build Gavin first)
 * You will get strange colors in Qemu
 * LILO is obsolete.
 You don't need files `lilo.conf` and `boot.b`.
 Use any modern Linux loader.
 I would recommend GRUB 2 (but don't use too modern bootloader: GRUB 1.98 works, but GRUB 1.99 doesn't work).
 If you have GRUB 2, press "c" while booting and type: